-What is it about living in Vancouver that attracts scores of expats every year?
-A major factor probably is the top notch quality of living in Vancouver: For more than a decade, the city has ranked among the top ten of the Mercer Quality of Living Survey, ending up fifth in the 2012 edition.
-Factors such as health care, education, safety and infrastructure all contribute to making living in Vancouver so attractive.
+What is it about the city that attracts scores of expats every year?
+A major factor probably is the top notch quality of life there: For more than a decade, the city has ranked among the top ten of the Mercer Quality of Living Survey, ending up fifth in the 2012 edition.
+Factors such as healthcare, education, safety and infrastructure all contribute to making Vancouver so attractive.

 Living in Vancouver, you will experience a much more temperate climate than in the rest of the country.
 Sheltered by the mountains in the east and tempered by warm ocean currents, the city has very mild winters.
 Snow is rare, especially in places close to or at sea level.

 Basic medical care for people living in Vancouver is covered by the Medical Services Plan of British Columbia (MSP).
 The MSP is financed by taxes and transfers from the federal government.
-In addition, there are monthly premiums to be paid by every insured person living in Vancouver, based on family size and income.
-For example, for those with a net income of 30,000 CAD or more, monthly premiums range from $64.00 for one person to $128 for a family of three or more.
+In addition, there are monthly premiums to be paid by every insured person, based on family size and income.
+For example, for those with a net income of 30,000 CAD or more, monthly premiums range from $66.50 for one person to $133 for a family of three or more.